Do you have sore heels? If heel pain is interfering with how you move, how you feel and how you live, then it’s time to get help from My FootDr.

 - Sharp heel pain and discomfort at the bottom and inside of the heel, which may radiate up into the mid-arch region

 - A ‘stone bruise’ type pain, like you are walking on a stone or a bony heel spur

-- Pain that is worst during the first few steps in the morning, and after sitting down to rest
+- Heel pain that is worst during the first few steps in the morning, and after sitting down to rest

-- Pain that is aggravated by physical activity and running
+- Heel pain that is aggravated by physical activity and running

 At My FootDr, we believe that healthy feet can lead to a better quality of life.
 Our team of podiatrists are qualified, board-registered and experienced.
 While together we’re the biggest podiatry team in Australia, giving us access to world-class, innovative heel pain treatments like shockwave, each clinic works very much locally to offer the best care for their patients while building genuine relationships.

 Your heel pain treatment for plantar fasciitis will be tailored completely to your symptoms and life, and may include a combination of stretching, footwear modification, orthotics, shockwave, specially placed padding, dorsiflexion night splints, ice, and either topical or oral anti-inflammatories.

 - Seek a diagnosis from a podiatrist – you may have a problem that has similar symptoms to plantar fasciitis, but may not be plantar fasciitis, meaning that treatment may not be effective and your heel pain symptoms may worsen in the meantime

 - Take the time to rest, and don’t do any activities that cause you heel pain